FLEETCOR Technologies (NYSE:FLT) Now Covered by StockNews.com

-StockNews.com began coverage on shares of FLEETCOR Technologies (NYSE:FLT – Free Report) in a research report report published on Thursday.
-The firm issued a buy rating on the business services provider’s stock.
+Stock analysts at StockNews.com began coverage on shares of FLEETCOR Technologies (NYSE:FLT – Get Free Report) in a research note issued on Friday.
+The firm set a “buy” rating on the business services provider’s stock.

-FLEETCOR Technologies (NYSE:FLT – Get Free Report) last announced its earnings results on Wednesday, February 7th.
-The business services provider reported $4.44 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.48 by ($0.04).
-FLEETCOR Technologies had a return on equity of 37.56% and a net margin of 26.13%.
-The firm had revenue of $937.32 million during the quarter, compared to the consensus estimate of $967.01 million.
-During the same period in the prior year, the company posted $3.83 EPS.
-The firm’s revenue was up 6.1% on a year-over-year basis.
-On average, analysts forecast that FLEETCOR Technologies will post 18.2 earnings per share for the current year.
+FLEETCOR Technologies (NYSE:FLT – Get Free Report) last posted its quarterly earnings data on Wednesday, February 7th.
+The business services provider reported $4.44 earnings per share for the quarter, missing the consensus estimate of $4.48 by ($0.04).
+The company had revenue of $937.32 million for the quarter, compared to analysts’ expectations of $967.01 million.
+FLEETCOR Technologies had a net margin of 26.13% and a return on equity of 37.56%.
+The business’s quarterly revenue was up 6.1% compared to the same quarter last year.
+During the same quarter last year, the business posted $3.83 EPS.
+On average, analysts predict that FLEETCOR Technologies will post 18.2 earnings per share for the current year.

-In other FLEETCOR Technologies news, CAO Alissa B. Vickery sold 2,794 shares of the business’s stock in a transaction that occurred on Thursday, March 7th.
-The stock was sold at an average price of $290.31, for a total transaction of $811,126.14.
-Following the sale, the chief accounting officer now directly owns 1,885 shares of the company’s stock, valued at $547,234.35.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other FLEETCOR Technologies news, CEO Ronald Clarke sold 118,428 shares of the business’s stock in a transaction that occurred on Tuesday, March 5th.
-The stock was sold at an average price of $281.84, for a total transaction of $33,377,747.52.
-Following the completion of the transaction, the chief executive officer now owns 2,023,491 shares in the company, valued at $570,300,703.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CAO Alissa B. Vickery sold 2,794 shares of the business’s stock in a transaction that occurred on Thursday, March 7th.
-The shares were sold at an average price of $290.31, for a total value of $811,126.14.
-Following the completion of the sale, the chief accounting officer now owns 1,885 shares of the company’s stock, valued at approximately $547,234.35.
+In other news, CAO Alissa B. Vickery sold 2,794 shares of FLEETCOR Technologies stock in a transaction dated Thursday, March 7th.
+The shares were sold at an average price of $290.31, for a total transaction of $811,126.14.
+Following the sale, the chief accounting officer now owns 1,885 shares of the company’s stock, valued at approximately $547,234.35.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, CEO Ronald Clarke sold 118,428 shares of FLEETCOR Technologies stock in a transaction dated Tuesday, March 5th.
+The shares were sold at an average price of $281.84, for a total transaction of $33,377,747.52.
+Following the completion of the transaction, the chief executive officer now directly owns 2,023,491 shares of the company’s stock, valued at approximately $570,300,703.44.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CAO Alissa B. Vickery sold 2,794 shares of FLEETCOR Technologies stock in a transaction dated Thursday, March 7th.
+The shares were sold at an average price of $290.31, for a total transaction of $811,126.14.
+Following the transaction, the chief accounting officer now directly owns 1,885 shares of the company’s stock, valued at $547,234.35.
 The disclosure for this sale can be found here.
-6.50% of the stock is currently owned by insiders.
+Insiders own 6.50% of the company’s stock.

 FLEETCOR Technologies, Inc operates as a payments company that helps businesses and consumers manage vehicle-related expenses, lodging expenses, and corporate payments in the United States, Brazil, the United Kingdom, and internationally.
 It operates through Vehicle Payments, Corporate Payments, Lodging Payments, and Other segments.